Battle of Tampere: Bloody Thursday

 On 28 March, the Whites suffered the hardest daily casualties of the war so far, in what was later called ″Bloody Thursday″.
 The Whites completed a large offensive in order to finally enter the town.
-The fighting concentrated to the areas of Kalevankangas Cemetery and the Hippodrome in the eastern outskirts of Tampere.
+The fighting concentrated in the areas of Kalevankangas Cemetery and the Hippodrome in the eastern outskirts of Tampere.
 The attack was launched at 9:00 am.
 After seven hours of fighting, the Whites managed to repel the Reds from the Kaleva district but could not reach the town.

 Instead of the paramilitary White Guards, the White Army now used troops composed of conscripts and led by Jäger officers.
 Conscripts were much easier to command and send into a heavy battle than voluntary White Guards.
 Instead of disobedience, the problem was now the lack of war experience which in turn meant heavy losses.
 Three White battalions had at least 200 men killed, the total casualties were more than 50% of their strength in dead or wounded.
-Also the voluntary Swedish Brigade and the German-trained Jäger troops suffered hard losses.
-The Swedes were dressed in white snow-camouflage battledresses, making them an easy target as there was hardly snow at all.
-The Jägers wore green uniforms which easily stood out of the grey-suited privates.
+Also the voluntary Swedish Brigade and the German-trained Jäger troops suffered heavy losses.
+The Swedes were dressed in white snow-camouflage battledresses, making them an easy target as there was hardly any snow at all.
+The Jägers wore green uniforms which easily stood out among the grey-suited privates.
 As a result, the 400-man Swedish Brigade lost 20 and the Jäger troops lost 27 officers.

 During the day, the Reds had 50–70 fighters killed.
 The Red leader Hugo Salmela died after a hand grenade accidentally exploded in his headquarters.
 He was succeeded by Verner Lehtimäki.
 According to the French journalist Henry Laporte, Lehtimäki drove in his car back and forth through the Red lines to encourage his men.
 Laporte was a retired officer returning from an official mission to Russia.
 He later described his experiences of the Tampere Battle in the 1929 book Le Premier Échec des Rouges.

 After the failed attack, the Whites halted their offensive for the next five days.
 Only the artillery was pounding the town.
 The artillery fire killed at least 20 civilians, some of them neutral or White supporters, and destroyed the working-class neighbourhoods of Tammela and Kyttälä almost completely.
-During this five-day period, the fighting continued in Lempäälä, where the Reds still were desperately trying to breakthrough.
+During this five-day period, the fighting continued in Lempäälä, where the Reds still were desperately trying to break through.